sdercolin/vlabeler/README.md

 If you want to edit the labels for a voice generation software that is not supported by `vLabeler`, instead of requesting development supporting that software, you can create a labeler to make it work. (it requires some knowledge of the coding though).
-Please check [LabelerConf.kt](src/jvmMain/kotlin/com/sdercolin/vlabeler/model/LabelerConf.kt) to understand how to develop a labeler.
+Please check [Develop Custom Labelers](docs/labeler-development.md) for details about labeler development.

 You can import your own labelers in `Settings` -> `Labelers...`.
 You can also distribute the labelers created by yourself to other users, or contact us for making them built-in.